Blowup September 17, 2020

 Blowup’s supposedly incidental ambivalence helps make it a genuinely exciting challenge to one’s comfort in the basic arcs of various movie platitudes and tropes.
 Familiar notes, when played right, can be almost relaxing.
 But Antonioni plays them wrong and clamorously — and we like the shock.
 The movie never exactly goes where we think it will.
 But I find the open (unless I’m mistaken) contempt for Thomas’ world and its short-term pleasures more annoying, get-off-my-lawnish, than illuminating.
 Of course everything we do is pointless in the grand scheme of things, but I’d rather my pointless existence be spiced up when it can be by innocuous delights.
 Sometimes it’s like Antonioni thinks the peripheral characters in his movies have to be reminded of their inevitable doom because they’re otherwise going to forget, or because they’re too dull to understand it themselves.
 He must teach them.

-Antonioni is the kind of filmmaker who can make a movie you really like but who still suffers from an ailment comedian Marc Maron coined so concisely in a Sept.
+Antonioni is the kind of filmmaker who can make a movie you really like but who still suffers from an ailment comedian Marc Maron concisely coined in a Sept.
 2 Instagram Live session.
 The condition, which Maron off-handedly dubbed "tedious genius syndrome," involves the tedious genius in question being inarguably insightful and capable of making products to which we can connect but whose self-importance is easily detected and can be a little off-putting at its strongest.
 Is Blowup an enigmatic masterpiece?
 Or is it a stylish plaything whose inscrutability has for so long been deemed more significant than it probably is?
 B+